L3earl/study_DataScience/coursera_johns_data specialist/course5_week2.md

 2.  but if you inpur number like this, it convert character to ordered list
 3.  as you see in the code, any number autometically changes sequently

-[link has 2 way](https://www.coursera.org/learn/reproducible-research/lecture/7TTqT/markdown/) If you feel 1st solution is dirty you can do [this](https://www.coursera.org/learn/reproducible-research/lecture/7TTqT/markdown "this")
+[link has 2 way](https://www.coursera.org/learn/reproducible-research/lecture/7TTqT/markdown/) If you feel 1st solution is dirty you can do [this](https://ko.wikipedia.org/wiki/%EB%AC%B8%ED%95%99%EC%A0%81_%ED%94%84%EB%A1%9C%EA%B7%B8%EB%9E%98%EB%B0%8D "한국어 설명")

-### the weired thing
+#### the weired thing

-> some functions does not work in github document such as new line(doble space), link.<br/> If this happens, put one empty line after new line
+> 1st. some functions does not work in github document such as new line(doble space), link.<br/> If this happens, put one empty line after new line<br/> 2nd. every list format number is changes ordered list, so it is hard to start more than 1

 ### slide3.
 R markdown